-This documentation describes one in a series of public use event files from the 2018 Medical Expenditure Panel Survey (MEPS) Household (HC) and Medical Provider Components (MPC).
-Released as an ASCII data file (with related SAS, SPSS, and Stata programming statements) and SAS transport file, this public use file provides detailed information on outpatient visits for a nationally representative sample of the civilian noninstitutionalized population of the United States and can be used to make estimates of outpatient utilization and expenditures for calendar year 2018.
-The file contains 60 variables and has a logical record length of 334 with an additional 2-byte carriage return/line feed at the end of each record.
-As illustrated below, this file consists of MEPS survey data obtained in the 2018 portion of Round 3, and Rounds 4 and 5 for Panel 22, as well as Rounds 1, 2, and the 2018 portion of Round 3 for Panel 23 (i.e., the rounds for the MEPS panels covering calendar year 2018).
+This documentation describes one in a series of public use event files from the 2018 Medical Expenditure Panel Survey (MEPS) Household Component (HC) and Medical Provider Component (MPC).
+Released as an ASCII data file (with related SAS, Stata, and SPSS programming statements) and a SAS transport file, the 2018 Emergency Room Visits (EROM) public use event file provides detailed information on emergency room visits for a nationally representative sample of the civilian noninstitutionalized population of the United States.
+Data from the EROM event file can be used to make estimates of emergency room utilization and expenditures for calendar year 2018.
+The file contains 57 variables and has a logical record length of 332 with an additional 2-byte carriage return/line feed at the end of each record.
+As illustrated below, this file consists of MEPS survey data from the 2018 portion of Round 3, and Rounds 4 and 5 for Panel 22, as well as Rounds 1, 2 and the 2018 portion of Round 3 for Panel 23 (i.e., the rounds for the MEPS panels covering calendar year 2018).

-Each record on this event file represents a unique outpatient event; that is, an outpatient event reported by the household respondent.
-Outpatient events reported in Panel 23 Round 3 and known to have occurred after December 31, 2018 are not included on this file.
+Emergency room events reported in Panel 23 Round 3 and known to have occurred after December 31, 2018 are not included on this file.

-Annual counts of outpatient visits are based entirely on household reports.
-Information from the MEPS MPC is used to supplement expenditure and payment data reported by the household, and does not affect use estimates.
+Annual counts of emergency room visits are based entirely on household reports.
+Information from the MEPS MPC is used to supplement expenditure and payment data reported by the household and does not affect use estimates.

-Data from this event file can be merged with other MEPS HC data files, for purposes of appending person characteristics such as demographic or health insurance characteristics to each outpatient visit record.
+Data from the Emergency Room event file can be merged with other 2018 MEPS HC data files for purposes of appending person-level data such as demographic characteristics or health insurance coverage to each emergency room record.

-This file can also be used to construct summary variables of expenditures, sources of payment, and related aspects of outpatient visits.
-Aggregate annual person-level information on the use of outpatient departments and other health services is provided on the MEPS 2018 Full Year Consolidated Data File, where each record represents a MEPS sampled person.
+This file can also be used to construct summary variables of expenditures, sources of payment, and related aspects of emergency room visits.
+Aggregate annual person-level information on the use of emergency rooms and other health services is provided on the MEPS 2018 Full Year Consolidated Data file, where each record represents a MEPS sampled person.

-This documentation offers a brief overview of the types and levels of data provided, and the content and structure of the files and the codebook.
+This documentation offers an overview of the types and levels of data provided, and the content and structure of the file and the codebook.
 It contains the following sections: